jeffreyhanson/raptr/cran-comments.md

 # Comments for submission to CRAN

-This version catches a rare edge-case in the underlying C++ code that previously resulted in a segmentation fault.
+This update catches a couple of rare edge cases that would previously result in an error or a segmentation fault.

 Thanks!